 The annual and seasonal average temperatures across Canada increased during recent decades, with the most significant warming occurring during the winter seasons.
-In particular, from 1948-2016, northern Canada recorded an increase of 2.3°C compared to the 1.7°C of the whole country.
+In particular, from 1948 to 2016 northern Canada recorded an increase of 2.3 °C compared to the 1.7 °C for the whole country.

-Unlike the Alps, in Canada, the precipitation averaged over the country has increased by approximately 20% from 1948 to 2012 (Vincent et al., 2015).
-Nevertheless, during 2007, the glaciers' volume loss was estimated as much as 22.48 ± 5.53 km3 yr-1, but such a high rate has recently further accelerated.
-A glacier such as the Peyto Glacier in the Rocky Mountains and part of Banff National Park has lost approximately 70% of its mass in the past 50 years.
-OGS researchers also performed site inspections in Banff National Park to further test the geophysical methods applied to the study and monitoring of glacier retreat around the world (Figure 11 a).
+Unlike the Alps, in Canada the precipitation averaged over the country has increased by approximately 20 % from 1948 to 2012 (Vincent et al., 2015).
+Nevertheless, during 2007, the glaciers' volume loss was estimated to be as much as $22.48\pm5.53\,\mathrm{km^3\,yr^{-1}}$, but such a high rate has recently accelerated further.
+A glacier such as the Peyto Glacier, which is in the Rocky Mountains and part of Banff National Park, has lost approximately 70 % of its mass in the past 50 years.
+OGS researchers also performed site inspections in Banff National Park to further test the geophysical methods applied to the studying and monitoring of glacier retreat around the world (Fig. 11a).